 The DOE NNSA Stewardship Science Graduate Fellowship (SSGF) launched its annual essay contest in 2011 to give current and former fellows an opportunity to write about their work with a broad, non-technical audience in mind.
 LRGF recipients were welcomed into the now-joint competition in 2019.

 The contest, open to fellows and alumni, encourages better communication of stewardship science priorities and their value to society.
-Participants write a brief essay on a topic of personal interest, such as their career path and inspiration or their research and its importance.
+Participants write brief essays on topics of personal interest, such as their career paths and inspiration or their research and its importance.

 Winners

-Winners are recognized at the DOE NNSA SSGF/LRGF Annual Program Review and receive a cash prize, plus the opportunity to work with a professional science writer to critique and copy-edit their essays.
+Winners are recognized at the DOE NNSA SSGF/LRGF Annual Program Review, receive a cash prize, and are offered the opportunity to work with a professional science writer to critique and edit their essays.

 Each winning essay was published in the annual Stewardship Science publication.
 Click on any of the links below to access the full text.